Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 Where to Stay

-If Florence is one of the stops on your Italy trip itinerary and you want to see the highlights in a day, we recommend spending at least 2 nights in Florence.
-That way, you have one full day to enjoy the best that the city has to offer.
+If Florence is one of the stops on your Italy itinerary and you want to see the main highlights in a day, it’s best to stay at least two nights.
+That way, you’ll have one full day for sightseeing without rushing.

 Pool and garden of Hotel Croce di Malta in Florence Italy